 Not only was the size inversely related to cost, but smaller beads were thought to have a greater spiritual impact on the owner.

 There is a bit of a debate about the devotional use of the prayer nuts.

 Many believe the nuts were used as a devotional aid for the individuals who purchased them.
 The idea is that using the nut during prayers would focus one’s attention on the gospel narrative and help the worshipper to achieve a deeper level of devotion.

 On the other side of the debate, scholars have noted that they carvings are so small, so intricate that they require magnification to see.
 To be used as a devotional aid, the owner would need to own special glasses or a magnifying glass similar to the one the carvers needed to create the prayer nuts in the first place.

-Prayer Nuts: So why own one if not to aid in devotion?diwali essay in english language
+Prayer Nuts: So why own one if not to aid in devotion?sample recommendation letter for scholarship from professor

 As I’ve said, the prayer nuts were all the rage for a time, but if not useful as a devotional aid, why were they so popular.